 What impact did leaving the EU on 31 January 2020 have on my policy?

-There hasn’t been a deal agreed yet that covers financial services, which may affect your insurance.
+Since the end of the transition period, there hasn’t been a deal agreed that covers financial services, which may affect your insurance.
 We’ll update our website with more information, so you should keep checking back here as more details are announced.

 We’re monitoring developments and speaking with regulators to minimise any challenges that may come up.
 We’ll always aim to provide the service you expect.

-For more information on preparing for travel to the EU in the run-up to, and after, Brexit, visit www.gov.uk/visit-europe-brexit
+For more information on preparing for travel to the EU after Brexit visit www.gov.uk/visit-europe-brexit